dashed-slug/wallets/readme.txt

 == Upgrade Notice ==

-Version `6.1.0` improves the batching of withdrawals, adds admin visibility to the withdrawals cron, improves transaction filtering in the admin screens, and fixes a few bugs.
-See https://dashed-slug.net/wallets-6-1-0-release-notes
+Version `6.1.1` fixes a couple of minor bugs.

 == Donating ==